Beryl-Jingxin/PyExoCross/docs/source/report.md

 ##### ModuleNotFoundError: No module named 'distutils'.
 Unfortunately, you're using the newly released Python, which removed distutils after it being deprecated since Python 3.10.
-Try to sideload distutils from a third party source (e.g. a system package, like apt install python3-distutils), or downgrade to an older version of Python (3.11 or older).
+Try to sideload distutils from a third party source (e.g. a system package, like apt install python3-distutils), or downgrade to an older version of Python (3.10 or older).
+Recommend version 3.9 and 3.10.